amastrobera/java_course_proj/README.md

 #### Build the data

+You can do it in two ways, depending on the **server** using **SQLDataManager** or **FileDataManager** to retrieve the data.

+##### (a) using MySQL and JDBC Connector

+Install MySQL if you haven't yet.
+You can do it directly from the command line.

+    sudo apt-get install mysql-server -y

+*Optional*.
+Install a GUI to use it.
+I used MySQL Workbench.
+[Download](https://cdn.mysql.com//Downloads/MySQLGUITools/mysql-workbench-community-6.3.10-1ubuntu16.04-amd64.deb)

+    sudo dpkg -i mysql-workbench-community-6.3.10-1ubuntu16.04-amd64.deb
+    sudo apt-get -f install

+Install MySQL Connector for Java.
+[Download](https://cdn.mysql.com//Downloads/Connector-J/mysql-connector-java_8.0.11-1ubuntu16.04_all.deb)

+    sudo dpkg -i mysql-connector-java_8.0.11-1ubuntu16.04_all.deb
+    sudo apt-get -f install
+    sudo apt autoremove #may be required

+Run the queries in */sql/data_setup.sql* to create the database schema *meals_and_allergies* and insert the test data (100 users, 31 courses, 2 menu planned).

+The library has been added to the *server* project from netbeans, so it should already be in the build.xml.
+If not, add it as`Projects-> server -> Properties -> Libraries -> Add Library : MySQL JDBC Driver`.

+##### (b) Using a flat file system

 Flat files (newlines) are platform dependent.
 To avoid this problem data are automatically generated on your side with the  **common.io.DataGenerator** class.
 If there isn't already one in the main directory, create a folder called **data**, and execute this.

 	java -jar common/dist/common.jar /path/to/data

+#### JUNIT

+Unit tests are collected into the **test** module.
+It imports and tests *most* of the other modules, common, client, server.
+This project uses JUNIT tests.
+It required a library added in the build.xml as `Projects-> tests -> Properties -> Libraries -> Add Library : JUNIT`, so it could be *imported* in each java module.

 #### Run the server